 Is Swordfish Halal or Haram?

-is swordfish halal
+featured - is swordfish halal

 Confused about the Halal status of Swordfish?
 Get ready to learn why you may have been wrongly led to think otherwise.
 We’ll clear up the misconceptions and give you a definitive answer, is swordfish halal?